bitromortac/lndmanage/README.md

 of the channel is to look at the proportion the channel stayed active when your node was active, given by the `ulr` column.

+## Peer listing
+The command `$ lndmanage listpeers` will show aggregated statistics for channels.
+This is important if one has for example a public channel (for route advertisement), but other channels are kept private.
+Care must be taken that always at least a single channel is public, which is indicated by the `maximum public channel capacity`. `listpeers` shows statistics  such as total incoming and outgoing forwarding amounts as well as total local and remote balance.
+Subcommands `listpeers in` or `listpeers out` can be used to sort by incoming or outgoing traffic.

 ## Channel Opening Strategies
 Which nodes best to connect to in the Lightning Network is ongoing research.
 This also depends on your personal use case, whether you are a paying user,